sisoe24/execute-in-iterm2/README.md

 }
 ```

-Is also possible to create commands for non programming languages:
+It is also possible to create commands for non-programming languages:

 ```json
 {